 The path forward:

 The concept of SSI will require more work to be ready for the mass market.
-Current implementations are rather simple, but already grant a sneak peek in what’s coming.
-It’s good to see that multinational cooperates actively participate in standardization efforts.
+Current implementations are rather simple, but already grant a sneak peek into the future of online identity.
+It’s good to see that multinational corporations actively participate in standardization efforts.
 Now is the time for businesses to evaluate existing market solutions and their fit into existing business structures.
 Early movers will enjoy reduced compliance costs, administrative efforts as well as new market and sales opportunities.

-Nevertheless, in order to be archive mass adoption a great effort in education will be necessary.
+Nevertheless, in order to achieve mass adoption a great effort in education will be necessary.
 While we already see support from official bodies like mentioned Bundesdruckerei, the success of the concept requires political will and legislative support.